bcgov/CITZ-IMB-Capstone2020/docs/maintain.md

    $ git commit -m "initial commit"
    $ git push
    ```
-## How to Make a Pull Request From Your Forked Repository to Master Repository
+## How to Make a Pull Request From Your Forked Repository to the Master Repository

 1. Compared with your forked repository, if the master repository is not update-to-date, your **forked repository** will look like following here.
 Click "Pull Request" to create a pull request from your forked repository to master